opsmill/infrahub/docs/02_installation/readme.md

 # Introduction

-Infrahub is composed of multiple components, mostly written in Python.
+Infrahub is composed of multiple components, the backend is mostly written in Python and the frontend in React.

 The main dependencies are:
 - Neo4j 5.x